mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 This article uses the term "terminal" to refer to a Windows Command Prompt or a Linux/Mac Terminal window.

+The support for "modules" added in Go 1.11 is considered experimental and will not be used here.
+When using modules, some of the steps described in this section are performed in a different way.

 ### Install Go

 One way to install Go is to browse <https://golang.org/dl/>, download a platform-specific installer, and double-click it.
 If you are using a Mac and have Homebrew (<https://brew.sh/>) installed, you can instead just run `brew install go`.
-To verify that this worked, open a terminal and enter `go version` which should output the version of Go you have installed.
+To verify that Go is installed, open a terminal and enter `go version` which should output the version of Go you have installed.

 In Unix and macOS Go is installed in the `/usr/local/go` directory.